LLNL/zfp/README.md

     ctest

-This builds the zfp library in the `build/lib` directory and the zfp command-line executable in the `build/bin` directory and then runs the regression tests.
+This builds the zfp library in the `build/lib` directory and the zfp command-line executable in the `build/bin` directory.
+It then runs the regression tests.

 zfp may also be built using GNU make: